 Other study associations at the Erasmus School of Economics

 Other study associations active within the faculty are:

-We wholeheartedly encourage you to study abroad during the third year of your bachelor programme (or the fourth year if studying the Double Degree BSc2 Economics/Econometrics).
+We wholeheartedly encourage you to study abroad during the third year of your bachelor programme (or the fourth year if studying the Double bachelor BSc2 in Economics and Econometrics).
 And with so many international partner universities, you can attend lectures anywhere in the world.